This post may contain affiliate links. Please read my disclosure and privacy policy.

 Storage: Store the cooled bars in an airtight container in the refrigerator for up to 5 days or freezer for up to 3 months.

-Flaxseed Meal Alternative: You can substitute 1/4 cup (52 g) of chia seeds for the flaxseed meal.
+Flaxseed Meal Alternative: You can substitute 1/4 cup (52 g) of ground chia seeds for the flaxseed meal.

 Raisin Alternative: Substitute with another variety of chopped dried fruit, such as dried cranberries, apricots or prunes.
 Or substitute an equal amount of nuts, seeds, or miniature chocolate chips.